kyma-project/kyma/docs/backup/02-01-new-backup-strategy.md

     persistentVolumeClaimName: pvc-to-backup
 ```

-An example PVC using this snapshot as the data source:
+Now assume your PVC is corrupt, and you want to re-create it using the snapshot.
+Then, you can create it by using the snapshot you created before as the data source for the new PVC:

 ```yaml
 apiVersion: v1